Purpose and how to use this document

 - Appendix 3 is about workforce development and is a broad brush ranging from recruitment and safe organisations to support to staff through supervision and training.

-- Appendix 4 details the structures and organisations who work with adults at It provides detail on the Safeguarding Adults Board roles and responsibilities and the links to other strategic partnerships.
+- Appendix 4 details the structures and organisations who work with adults.
+It provides detail on the Safeguarding Adults Board roles and responsibilities and the links to other strategic partnerships.
 It sets out the changes brought about by the Care Act 2014 for the role and responsibilities of the statutory organisations and lists those organisations who work together to safeguard adults at risk.

 - Appendix 5 contains Pressure Ulcer pathway – this may be subject to amendment following the publication of the national protocol for statutory partners.